 Over a few short years, electronic cigarettes turned from an alternative to smoking cessation into a trendy frenzy.
 The small cigarette imitations turned into an entire culture of custom built vaping machines that look like anything from a pen to a small box.
 Vaping has become a trend, a culture, a lifestyle, and a major industry, but not without trepidation from health professionals.
-Vaping has made claims that it is a healthy alternative to smoking.
+Vaping has made claims that it is a healthy alternative to smoking, but vaping use treatment program for adolescents is the solution.
 Scientists have actively sought to prove that claim as false.
 Most recently, a science panel stated that vaping is addictive, especially for teens, and may lead to smoking cigarettes anyway.

 Why Parents Should Care

 It is not uncommon for individuals who abuse drugs and alcohol to also smoke cigarettes or, in today’s world, vape.
 For teens and adolescents, smoking might be an initial craving for them as they withdraw from drugs and alcohol while in treatment.
 The nicotine in both vaping and cigarettes is addictive.
 Recovery is about maintaining abstinence from addiction in all of its forms.
 Learning to live a life without dependence on any addictive chemicals is essential for full recovery.